-Phase III Inter.
+Phase III Int.
 Collection (ages 9 & up)

 - 541 Display a minimum of 100 and a maximum of 300 species representing at least 10 orders.
 Two standard boxes can be used.
 Follow the general guidelines listed for Collections.
-In addition, family identification is required for all insects in any two of the following six orders: (Only two will be counted for judging) - a) "Insects in Kansas" book -Orthoptera, Hemiptera, Homoptera, Coleoptera, Hymenoptera, and/or Diptera or - Taxonomy", which follows www.bugguide.net Odonata, Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera.
+In addition, family identification is required for all insects in any two of the following six orders: (Only two will be counted for judging) - a) "Insects in Kansas" book -Orthoptera, Hemiptera, Homoptera, Coleoptera, Hymenoptera, and/or Diptera or - b) "Insects in Kansas Book: 2016 Revised Taxonomy", which follows www.bugguide.net Odonata, Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera.
 On a piece of paper list what you did to improve your collection during the current year.
-Examples: what insects did you add or replace; what orders and/or families you added; what Leadership you provided in this project; and/or what insects you have studied.
-Attach paper to the front of one of the display boxes.
 Members can exhibit in this class a maximum of 3 years.
 A 4-H'er may move up if they receive a purple ribbon before the three years are up.